You might think that only older folks get cataracts. But babies and children can get them, too.

 You can’t always see cataracts.
 But when you can, they usually look like a white or gray spot or reflection inside the pupil.

 It’s important to get your child’s vision checked regularly.
-The earlier you find cataracts, the better her eyesight will be in the long term.
+The earlier you find cataracts, the better their eyesight will be in the long term.
 The first vision screening takes place when your child is a newborn.
-Her doctor will check her eyes for cataracts and other problems.
-She’ll continue to have vision tests throughout infancy and childhood when she gets her regular check-ups.
+Their doctor will check their eyes for cataracts and other problems.
+They’ll continue to have vision tests throughout infancy and childhood when they get their regular check-ups.

 It can be hard for children to explain vision problems to their parents.
 They might not even know something’s wrong with the way they see.
 But when they do, they may say they can’t see as well as they used to.
 They might also say that they see two of everything (“double vision”), or that the lights are too bright.
 Maybe they see a glare or halo, or colors just don’t look as bright as they should.

-By the time your baby is about 4 months old, she should be able to look around a room and track things with her eyes.
-If she can’t, ask your doctor to check her eyes.
+By the time your baby is about 4 months old, they should be able to look around a room and track things with their eyes.
+If they can’t, ask your doctor to check their eyes.

 Another way you can tell your child might have cataracts?
-If her eyes are misaligned, meaning they don’t look in the same direction.
+If their eyes are misaligned, meaning they don’t look in the same direction.